24io/opencampus-ai-project/README.md

 \alpha_{ij} = \frac{\exp(e_{ij})}{\sum_{k \in \mathcal{N}(i)} \exp(e_{ik})}
 \]

-where \(\mathcal{N}(i)\) denotes the set of neighbouring nodes of node \(i\) [^31].
-The normalised attention coefficients \(\alpha_{ij}\) are used to compute a weighted sum of the node features, effectively allowing the model to focus on the most relevant parts of the graph.
+where $\mathcal{N}(i)$ denotes the set of neighbouring nodes of node $i$ [^31].
+The normalised attention coefficients $\alpha_{ij}$ are used to compute a weighted sum of the node features, effectively allowing the model to focus on the most relevant parts of the graph.

 #### Residual Connections

 We also added residual connections, introduced by [^32], which are designed to facilitate the training of deep NNs by alleviating the vanishing gradient problem and improving gradient flow.
-These connections, also known as "shortcut connections" or "skip connections," enable the model to learn a residual function \(F(x)\)—which is essentially the difference between the desired output \(H(x)\) and the input \(x\)—rather than learning the entire mapping function \(H(x)\) from scratch.
+These connections, also known as "shortcut connections" or "skip connections," enable the model to learn a residual function $F(x)$—which is essentially the difference between the desired output $H(x)$ and the input $x$—rather than learning the entire mapping function $H(x)$ from scratch.
 In practice, this means that the output from one layer is directly added to the output of a later layer, bypassing one or more intermediate layers.
 This bypassed output (i.e., the original input that skips the intermediate layers) is then added to the output of the subsequent layers instead of replacing them.
 This mechanism helps to preserve the original information while allowing the model to learn more complex features.
 In our GCN model, these residual connections specifically help maintain the fidelity of the original input features while allowing the network to learn increasingly abstract representations, which is particularly important for capturing both local and global structural information in the sparse matrices.

 #### Initialisation and Regularisation